AlertStudios/GMUI-Framework/README.md

 `GMUI_GridDraw();`

-Now your Grid is ready to be used, but now we must make our layout!
+Now your Grid is ready to be used, but we must make our own layout first!

-## Creating The Grid (GM8)
+## Creating The Grid
-*This may change with GM:Studio*
 The folder structure contains all of the scripts and separates the internal commands from the ones that need to be modified, as shown here:

 ![GMUI_Structure](docs/GMUI_Structure_v0.0.2.png)
-### GMUI_Settings
+### Config script: GMUI_Settings
 This script contains some values you can adjust for your grid.
 This includes the object used  as the controls, specified in the script:
 `GMUI_controlobject = GMUI_control;`

-### My Interfaces
+### Folder: My Interfaces
-This folder was created as a place to put your interface script files.
+This folder was created for your convenience as a place to put your own interface script files.
 There are a number of scripts calls (in the GMUI_DeveloperCalls folder) to use to design your game's menus.
 When creating a new interface, first create a script that specifies the controls to create, then specify that script name as an argument when creating the interface.
 For example, this is used for calling the interface in the demo:

 ```
 newGMUI = GMUI_Create(_Test_Form,16,0);